-Please refer to the Tetra4D Converter installation guide found here.
+Please refer to the Tetra4D installation guide or visit our support page.

 Chapter 2: Tetra4D Converter Overview

 Tetra4D Converter allows you to create rich PDFs from supported 3D and CAD file formats and from geospatially enabled PDFs.
 You can interact with 3D PDFs in several ways allowing you to rotate, move, and measure parts and distances.